hzoo/hopeinsource.com/season-3/limits.md

 [18:36] **Henry**: This is definitely the case in tech.
 Like our culture is around, tech will solve everything.
 The joke is like, fix it with an app, right.

+> Apple in 2009: "There's An App For That"

 [18:43] **Michael**: Right, right.
 The question is, who's the joke on?

 [18:46] **Henry**: That's true because startup culture is scale.
 Getting as many users as possible.
 Engagement.
 And I think we're all slowly realizing that, yeah, we are hitting this threshold of a lot of things.